Concatenated Order of Hoo-Hoo: Rituals and symbols

-The founders wanted the organization to be unconventional and unregimented.
-Its one aim would be "to foster the health, happiness, and long life of its members".
-In a spirit of fun, names for some of the officers were inspired by Lewis Carroll's The Hunting of the Snark.
-The executive committee of the order was known as the Supreme Nine.
-It consisted of the Snark, the Senior Hoo-Hoo, Junior Hoo-Hoo, Scrivenoter, Bojum, Jabberwock, Custocatian, Arcanoper, and Gurdon.
+The names for some of the order's officers were inspired by Lewis Carroll's The Hunting of the Snark, which had recently been read by Barnes.
+Others came from historical Egyptian lore, which was also used for the group's symbols.
+The executive committee of the order is the Supreme Nine.
+It consisted of the Snark of the Universe (president), the Senior Hoo-Hoo, the Junior Hoo-Hoo, Scrivenoter (secretary), Bojum (chaplain), Jabberwock, Custocatian, Arcanoper, and Gurdon (sergeant-of-arms).
+Past presidents were called Rameses.
 Each state or foreign country was ruled by a Viceregent Snark.
 Local groups were called Concatenations.